Architecture is not created if there are no architecture specific packages

 - It is conceptually correct.
 Debian repositories are built from a pool of all packages, along with meta data that will allow you to identify useful subsets of these packages using a combination of releases, components, and architectures.
 The database should mirror this conceptual division.

-#4 Updated by quba42 over 1 year ago
+Updated by quba42 about 4 years ago

 I don't think I understand the use of architectures = all, so I'll need to do some research.